 January 16-20, 2020

 Children and Family Ministry is going on a mission trip to Costa Rica!
 We will be partnering with Homes of Hope, a ministry sponsored through Youth with a Mission (YWAM), to build homes for families in the area of San Jose, Costa Rica.
-Family members of all ages are welcome to join us over the MLK holiday for this fulfilling and amazing opportunity.
-Spaces are limited, so sign up your family as soon as possible via the form below!
-Deadline to register is October 6.
-A non-refundable deposit of $250/ person will be made at the time of registration.
+Family members of all ages will join us over the MLK holiday for this fulfilling and amazing opportunity.

 Frequently Asked Questions

 Homes of Hope is an outreach ministry of Youth with a Mission (YWAM).
 YWAM is an international, interdenominational Christian missions movement launched in 1960.
 Homes of Hope began in 1990 and since that time over 100,000 individuals have volunteered to construct over 5,300 homes for the needy in 21 countries.
 They will help us construct a home from start to finish in 2 days!

 Youth With A Mission- San Jose, Costa Rica is a community of 70 missionary volunteers who exist to raise up and equip relevant leaders who will impact and transform society.
 Through evangelism, training and mercy ministries they are building individuals and communities.
 Some of their key ministries include bible distribution, kids camps, soccer ministries, medical outreaches and Homes of Hope.
 When we refer to YWAM or Homes of Hope staff, we are really referring to this group of volunteers.
 All YWAM personnel are volunteers and must raise money to support themselves and their families.